-Surface water conveyance features (i.e. channels, culverts, manholes, etc.) appeared to be operating properly.
+Surface water conveyance features (i.e., channels, culverts, manholes, etc.) appeared to be operating properly.
 No signs of water leaving the conveyance features were observed.
 Some vegetation and sediment were observed in the channels.
-The landfill operator indicated that the vegetation and sediment will be removed.
+In the Lower Valley, some erosion was observed along the edge of the channels.
+During a site visit on October 24, 2017, GAI observed these areas have been repaired.
 No wet areas, nor ponding, were observed along the landfill benches, along the toe of the landfill, along downstream embankments for the Pond, nor within drainage channels at the time of inspection.